AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/identity-handling.md

 [API-based streaming destinations](/help/destinations/destination-types.md#streaming-destination) built with [Destination SDK](/help/destinations/destination-sdk/overview.md) (for example Facebook, Google Customer Match, Pinterest, Braze, and others) only support specific IDs for export.
 For detailed information about the specific identities that can be exported to each destination, read the *supported identities* section in each destination documentation page (for example, see the [supported identities section](/help/destinations/catalog/advertising/pinterest.md) in the Pinterest destination page).

 Note, however, that you have the flexibility to use data from either private graphs or from attributes as identities.
 This means that you can map XDM attributes to the identity field required by the destination.
-See below an example for the Pinterest destination, where the XDM attribute email is mapped to the required Pinterest identity `pinterest_audience`.
+See below an example for the Pinterest destination, where the XDM attribute `personalEmail.address` is mapped to the required Pinterest identity `pinterest_audience`.

+>[!TIP]
+>
+>When your source field contains unhashed attributes, check the **[!UICONTROL Apply transformation]** option to have Experience Platform automatically hash the data on activation.
+Read more about the **[!UICONTROL Apply transformation]** option in the [streaming destinations activation tutorial](/help/destinations/ui/activate-segment-streaming-destinations.md#apply-transformation).

 ![Example of email address attribute mapped to identity field for Pinterest destination.](/help/destinations/assets/how-destinations-work/email-mapped-to-identity.png)